 13 March | 3:00pm - 12:00am

 As we begin our COVID-19 recovery, we are excited to welcome local audiences back to our building with a new program.
 Taking place across The Substation building and activating Newport’s Paine Reserve, Outer Space builds on our previous programming offerings while providing a safe environment for audience interaction.

-A free, two day program, Outer Space will celebrate the reopening of our local area and arts activities with a program of new work from local and resident artists presenting music, performance and visual arts.
-We look forward to increasing opportunities for local artists and strengthening community connections as we bring a focus to outdoor works in our program.
+A free, two day program, Outer Space celebrates the reopening of our local area with a program of new work from artists presenting music, performance and visual arts.

 Amos Gebhardt ‘Spooky Action (at a distance)’